 Sacred Name Versions of the Bible

 Following is a List of Bible Translation Versions which do recognize the Sacred Name of God to some greater or lesser extent.
-The power of tradition over people’s minds, becomes evident when there is such great opposition by the majority of believers against the use or recognition of the Sacred Names, despite such a long list of authoritative Bible versions which recognise the Sacred Names.
+The power of tradition over people’s minds becomes evident when there is such great opposition by the majority of believers against the use or recognition of the Sacred Names, despite such a long list of authoritative Bible versions which recognize the Sacred Names.

 The underlined titles below, are actual Links to these versions – Click

 |Restored Name King James Version||OT – Uses the actual Hebrew Tetragrammaton throughout|